 - Parasites, such as toxoplasmosis

-If your cat is diagnosed with conjunctivitis, epiphora, or keratitis, at least one of the above causes will be to blame.
+If your cat has conjunctivitis, epiphora, or keratitis, at least one of the above causes will be behind the issue.

 Conjunctivitis in Cats

 Conjunctivitis is the most common eye disorder in cats.
 It occurs when the pink membrane between the whites of the eye and the eyelid becomes inflamed.
-This often leads to symptoms such as:
+This leads to symptoms, such as:

-What causes conjunctivitis?
-Allergies, injuries or irritating substances can cause it.
-However, more often than not, conjunctivitis is caused by a systemic infection (an infection that affects the whole body).
-This could be bacterial or viral.
+What causes feline conjunctivitis?
+Allergies, injuries, or irritating substances.
+However, conjunctivitis is often caused by a systemic infection that could be bacterial or viral.

 Signs of a Systemic Infection

-Runny eyes indicate that your cat may have caught a virus or another type of contagious disease.
+Runny eyes can indicate that your cat may have caught a virus or another contagious disease.
 This is all the more likely if you recognize the following symptoms:

 - The discharge is colored (yellow or green) rather than clear